Dog Behaviour Help Hub

 If your dog barks, charges the door, or loses it when someone knocks, sees strangers outside, or hears people arriving, it usually means the whole moment feels too big, too exciting, or too worrying.
 Jennie offers calm one-to-one help in Essex so arrivals and passers-by can start to feel more predictable.

-This kind of problem often needs more than generic advice because the layout of your home, the way visitors arrive, and the feelings behind the barking all matter.
 The aim is not to shut your dog down.
-It is to give them a clearer plan and help the whole moment feel less chaotic.
+It is to give them a clearer plan, make arrivals more predictable, and help the whole moment feel less chaotic for everyone in the house.

-Jennie's Positive Paws is based in South Woodham Ferrers and supports owners across Essex, including Chelmsford, Maldon, Braintree, and nearby areas, with online planning support available when that suits the situation best.
+Jennie's Positive Paws is based in South Woodham Ferrers and supports owners across Essex, including Chelmsford dog training and behaviour support, Maldon, Braintree dog training and behaviour support, and nearby areas, with online planning support available when that suits the situation best.

-Home-based visitor plans Reward-based guidance Essex and online support
+Home-based visitor plans Positive reinforcement guidance Essex and online support

 Brown dog outdoors looking alert but calm